When to Edit Workflow Templates

 Making Task Descriptions More Helpful

-Transform vague task descriptions into clear, actionable instructions: Before: Review financial documents After: Review and verify all financial documents for accuracy: Compare balance sheet to bank statements Verify all revenue transactions have supporting invoices Check expense categorization for accuracy Confirm no duplicate entries exist Flag any discrepancies for the Finance Director Upload completed verification checklist as evidence.Removing Tasks from Templates
+Transform vague task descriptions into clear, actionable instructions: Before: Review financial documents After: Review and verify all financial documents for accuracy: Compare balance sheet to bank statements Verify all revenue transactions have supporting invoices Check expense categorization for accuracy Confirm no duplicate entries exist Flag any discrepancies for the Finance Director Upload completed verification checklist as evidence.Good task descriptions answer: What should I do?
+Why does it matter?
+How do I do it?
+What do I deliver?

 Check Dependencies